 In Panama, you can find them at any supermarket.
 I would typically have them for breakfast with some queso fresco and ham.
 Nowadays, I like to stuff them with queso fresco, roasted turkey, lettuce and tomatoes for dinner.
 They are truly versatile and pretty healthy.
 The ingredients consist of special arepa cornmeal, water, and salt.
 I can’t find pre-made arepas at grocery stores in DC, and I’ve been trying to make the perfect arepa for a long long time.

-If you want to make a healthier version, you can omit the butter, and cheese, and replace the milk with water.
-I make them both ways, but much prefer the version below.
+If you want to make a healthier version, you can omit the butter and cheese, and you can replace the milk with water.
+You can also omit the baking powder.
+I make them both ways, plain without butter/cheese/milk/baking powder, or the enriched version.
+I much prefer the version with the additions.

 Arepas are sometimes fried.
 I prefer to brown them on a skillet and then finish cooking them in the oven.
 While they cook in the oven, they will puff up and develop the pocket.
 For the last 5 minutes they are then transferred from the cookie sheet directly to the oven rack.
 This produces a really good crust.